 Which team finished first and correctly?
 They win the game!
 Everyone should guess whose age is stuck to their backs!

-Who is the oldest and youngest friend?
-What is the average age of your friends?
+Who is the oldest and youngest family member?
+What is the average age of the family?
 What % of members are less than 20?

 Day 5 Story Time